 It is important to educate yourself first before you invite a contractor in to provide you with an estimate for the cost of replacement of your roof.
-Here at American Construction, we provide services that can fit every budget.
+Here at roofing contractors cherry hill nj, we provide services that can fit every budget.

 Your roof is a complex structure with several layers of material that work together to not only protect you against outside elements but also ensure a healthy and optimum atmosphere inside your house.
 Here are a few important factors that can impact the final price you pay for roof replacement:

 Traditionally your roof is measured in what they call a roofing square which is a ten feet by ten feet piece of roof.
 You can call your prospective list of roofing contractors you are considering for the job and find out what their cost per square is.
 That should give you a rough idea of what to expect when budgeting for your roof.

 Your cost of replacing the roof can vary dramatically depending on the material you use to replace your existing roof.
 Not only can the quality of material, even the color of the material impact the price noticeably.
 For example, just in the asphalt roofing costs if want to replace a three tab shingle roof to an architectural type shingles roof, both the life of your roof and the price can practically double.
 Similar or even more drastic differences in prices can occur when you move from an asphalt roof to a wood, shake, slate, or metal roof.

 It is also important to note that when you change from using one type of material for your roof to another there are additional costs associated with increased weight or handling of the new material that is added to the cost of roofing.
 It is important to be mindful of this fact since added weight or handling can change your bill noticeably.